Moment (unit)

+History

 The unit was used by medieval computists before the introduction of the mechanical clock and the base 60 system in the late 13th century.
 The unit would not have been used in everyday life.
-For medieval commoners the main marker of the passage of time was the call to prayer at intervals throughout the day.
+For medieval commoners, the main markers of the passage of time were the call to prayer at various intervals throughout the day, and the passage of the sun.